SirConfigMgr/MEMCM_Toolbox/README.md

 **Sync-MECMDirectCollectionMembershipRules.ps1**

 The script queries all direct membership rules of a computer and adds the new computer to the same collections.

+**Import-MECMComputerFromFolder.ps1**

+The script imports computers into MECM, adds them to a collection and sets variables.
+Three CSV files are read for the import, respectively for importing the computers (import-computer.csv), adding them to a collection (add-collection.csv) and setting the variables (set-variable.csv).